JESSE-SOTERIA/gopack/README.md

 # gopack
-a simplified webpack bundler written in golang
+a  webpack-like module bundler written in golang